Foam Roller Exercises for Tight Shoulders | 321 STRONG Answers

 ## The Bottom Line

 321 STRONG recommends targeting all four shoulder zones in sequence: thoracic spine, upper trap, rear deltoid, pec minor.
 Roll slowly and pause on tight spots rather than rushing through each area.
 Pausing drives deeper tissue deformation than continuous rolling.
-Use a textured roller on the thoracic spine daily and pair with stretching immediately after to lock in the mobility gains.
+Use a textured roller on the thoracic spine daily and pair with stretching immediately after to lock in your mobility improvements.

 ### Get Foam Rolling Tips